What Is SMS? The Complete Guide to Short Message Service

 If you've spent a long time texting individual customers on a phone, I'm sure you can sympathize entirely.

-A Full List of SMS Marketing Features
+A Look at SMS Marketing Features

-Here are some of the specific things you can do with Salesmsg
+Here are some of the specific things you can do with Salesmsg.

-• Import contacts - Conveniently import existing contacts into your Salesmsg app using a CSV file so you don’t have to deal with tedious, manual input
+- Import contacts - Conveniently import existing contacts into your Salesmsg app using a CSV file so you don’t have to deal with tedious, manual input

-• SMS message scheduling - Set messages to be sent to a contact at a later time, where you choose the day and hour
+- SMS message scheduling - Set messages to be sent to a contact at a later time, where you choose the day and hour

-• Shared inbox - This makes for silky smooth collaboration where all conversations are managed from just one inbox
+- Shared inbox - This makes for silky smooth collaboration where all conversations are managed from just one inbox

-• Opt-out management - Allow your contacts to unsubscribe so they’ll no longer receive texts with no hassle or drama
+- Opt-out management - Allow your contacts to unsubscribe so they’ll no longer receive texts with no hassle or drama

-• Search contacts - Quickly find the chat history with specific contacts without having to sift through mountains of conversations manually
+- Search contacts - Quickly find the chat history with specific contacts without having to sift through mountains of conversations manually

-• Tag segmentation - Easily create groups of smaller segments for streamlined organization
+- Tag segmentation - Easily create groups of smaller segments for streamlined organization

 Also, note that Salesmsg integrates with over 1,000 third-party apps, including Zapier, Salesforce, and HubSpot to help you take your SMS marketing to the next level.